 where

 MATLAB is used to find the matrix $a$ using regression linear technique:

 As a result, we obtain the matrix $a$ as follows:

 The linear reference model is now complete, and we can move on to finding the best controller which has dynamical behaviour too close to the nonlinear classical one.
 MATLAB is used to implement the poles placement technique (state feedback control) along with Five Tau rule.
-The linear closed-loop reference model and the nonlinear classical Apollo are compared via simulation for some scenarios to illustrate their close responses.
-Both systems have closed responses, as shown in Figure \ref{posi} and Figure \ref{velo}.

 The neural controller in TABLE \ref{tab2} was trained with the aim that the lander dynamics with this neural controller tracks the closed-loop reference Apollo model.
-This means that the dynamic behaviour of the system in the closed-loop system after the training of the neural controller is close to the linear reference closed loop dynamics.
-In an ideal world, the closed loop Apollo model would be matched by the system with a NN controller at all times t.
+This means that the dynamic behaviour of the system in the closed-loop system after the training of the neural controller is close to the linear reference closed-loop dynamics.
+In an ideal world, the closed-loop Apollo model would be matched by the system with a NN controller at all times $t$.
 In reality, this is almost impossible.
-In this example, we are calculating the worst relative squared difference, $\gamma$, between the classical Apollo system provided in \citep{iros21} with neural control system closing the loop, while subject to its nonlinear functions, and the ideal closed loop reference model.
-For this purpose, let assume the static non-linearity $\Delta\left(v(t)\right)=\frac{1}{2}\frac{\rho}{m}v^2(t)C_D\left(\mathrm{Ma}\right)S\ -av(t)$ which is slope-restricted, and sector bounded.
+In this example, we are calculating the worst relative squared difference, $\gamma$, between the classical Apollo system provided in \cite{iros21} with neural control system closing the loop, while subject to its nonlinear functions, and the ideal closed-loop reference model.
+For this purpose, let assume the static nonlinearity $\Delta_{\delta}\left(v(t)\right)=\frac{1}{2}\frac{\rho}{m}v^2(t)C_D\left(\mathrm{Ma}\right)S\ -qv(t)$ which is slope-restricted, and sector bounded.
 The Lander dynamics are then rearranged into the following form: